isomerpages/mlaw-corp/_covid19/02-C-OTPs-and-S-and-P-agreements.md

 **29. An intending buyer’s OTP is about to expire, and he/she has served me with a Notification for Relief.
 What should I do?**

-*	Once the intending buyer has served you a Notification for Relief, you may not forfeit or withhold any part of the booking fee on or before <a href="#31Decnote">31 December 2020</a>.
+*	Once the intending buyer has served you a Notification for Relief, you may not forfeit or withhold any part of the booking fee on or before <a href="#31Decnote">31 March 2021</a>.

 *	We would encourage parties to acknowledge that COVID-19 has had a significant impact on everyone, and therefore act reasonably and work together to reach a mutually acceptable solution.
 This may include extending the OTP for a reasonable period of time, or agreeing on the amount of booking fee to be forfeited.